The Dunn Raman Spectroscopy Climate Debate Fallacy

 My Claim

-I have claimed that we should be using the measurements Raman spectrometer and Lidars to update and augment greenhouse theory as they measure the emission spectral lines the classical IR spectrometer does not.
+I have claimed that we should be using the measurements of the Raman spectrometer and Lidars to update and augment greenhouse theory as they measure the emission spectral lines the classical IR spectrometer does not.
 The Raman spectrometer can measure some of the modes the IR instruments measure; for instance all of H2O's modes and the mode of N2O.

 Raman Spectra in the Infrared